gammelalf/PythonDM/README.md

 ## Conventions

-###Attribute naming:
+### Attribute naming:

-- names the user shouldn't be concerned about, start with a double \_
+- names the user shouldn't be concerned about, start with a double "\_"
-- functions the user should use, start with a single \_
+- functions the user should use, start with a single "\_"
-- attribute the user should access, start without a \_
+- attribute the user should access, start without a "\_"

 ## Dice